holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 As an initial experiment, we want to validate why temperature scaling is needed.
 For this, we train an MLP using ReLU and 3 hidden layers of 2048 units each, respectively.
 We do not include dropout and we train for 50 epochs.

-**Our hypothesis is:**: The test cross entropy should gradually increase while test accuracy decreases over time (motivation for temperature scaling in the first place, model overconfidence).
+**Our hypothesis is:**: The test cross entropy should gradually increase while test accuracy decreases over time (motivation for temperature scaling in the first place, i.e., model overconfidence).

 **Here are the results from this initial experiment:**
 ![](/images/small_data_big_decisions/acc_vs_test_entropy_mean_no_scaling.png)
 Clearly, the test entropy does decline initially and then gradually increase over time while test accuracy keeps improving.
 This is evidence in favor of hypothesis 1.
-Figure 3 in Guo et al., 2017, demonstrates the exact same effect on CIFAR-100.
+Figure 3 in Guo et al. (2017) demonstrates the exact same effect on CIFAR-100.
-*Note:* We have smoothed the results a bit to make the effect more visible.
+*Note:* We have smoothed the results a bit (5-window rolling mean) to make the effect more visible.

 **Conclusions from Experiment 1:**
-- If we keep training large neural networks for sufficiently long, we start to see overconfident probabilistic predictions, making them less useful out-of-sample.
+- If we keep training large neural networks for sufficiently long, we start to see **overconfident probabilistic predictions**, making them **less useful out-of-sample**.

-To remedy this effect, we can incorporate temperature scaling which a) ensures probabilistic forecasts are more stable and reliable out-of-sample and b) improves generalization by scaling training cross entropy during gradient descent.
-This was shown in Guo et al., 2017.
+To remedy this effect, we can incorporate temperature scaling which **a)** ensures probabilistic forecasts are more stable and reliable out-of-sample and **b)** improves generalization by scaling training cross entropy during gradient descent.

 ## Balanced Dataset